-The surface level of the great lake for which the tribe was destined rests over 500 meters above sea level.
+The surface level of the great lake for which the migrating Abantu were destined rests over 500 meters above sea level.

 A single river drains the enormous body of water, exiting from the southern tip to flow sluggishly across an elevated plain.